-Similar to the 2023 Annual Budget Update process, the 2024 to 2027 Multi-Year Budget business cases are required to provide additional information pertaining to Environmental, Socio-economic Equity and Governance (ESG) considerations.
-New to this multi-year budget will be the requirement for business plans to also incorporate ESG considerations.
+Similar to the 2023 Annual Budget Update process, the 2024 to 2027 Multi-Year Budget business cases were required to provide additional information pertaining to Environmental, Socio-economic Equity and Governance (ESG) considerations.
+New to this multi-year budget was the requirement for business plans to also incorporate ESG considerations.